transdigiware/blockchain/howto/ibp-console-advanced-deployment.md

 The peer has five containers that can be adjusted:

 - **Peer container**: Encapsulates the internal peer processes (such as validating transactions) and the blockchain (in other words, the transaction history) for all of the channels it belongs to.
-Note that the storage of the peer also includes the smart contracts installed on the peer.
+Note that the storage of the peer also includes the smart contracts that are installed on the peer.
 - **CouchDB container**: Where the state databases of the peer are stored.
 Recall that each channel has a distinct state database.
 - **Smart contract container**: Recall that during a transaction, the relevant smart contract is "invoked" (in other words, run).
 Note that all smart contracts that you install on the peer will run in a separate container inside your smart contract container, which is known as a Docker-in-Docker container.